xiphirx/rdiablocss/.github/README.md

 A repo of Sass preprocessor files to generate the stylesheet that powers r/Diablo.

-To build, `sass main.scss style.css`
+To build, `make clean compile`

+Other useful tasks live inside of `Makefile`